Hybrid acousto-optical swing-up state control in a quantum dot: Results

 The evolution of a real system differs from the idealized one studied above.
 First, there is the obvious impact of the radiative recombination from the exciton and biexciton states, which forces one to prepare the state in a period much shorter than the recombination time.
+This limits the maximal post-pulse occupation produced by the protocol, for which we account by solving Eq.~\eqref{eq:Lindblad}.
 A more subtle effect arises due to the presence of a phonon environment.
 As both exciton and biexciton states couple to deformations, phonons can dynamically react to the evolution of charge states in a QD \cite{Roszak2005}.
-This reaction results in the creation of system-bath entanglement and, in turn, in the decoherence of QD states.
+This reaction creates system-bath entanglement and, consequently, leads to the decoherence of QD states.
 This process is non-Markovian and requires careful treatment.
-Below, we work in the second-order Born approximation to estimate the fidelity $F$ of the prepared states by calculating the post-protocol difference of density matrices from unperturbed evolution and the one including phonon response.
-For this, we follow the approach from Ref.~\cite{Roszak2005}, which we also outline in Appendix~\ref{sec:app-fidelity}.
+Calculations in the 4th-order correlation expansion \cite{Bracht2022}, path-integral method \cite{Vagov2011}, and tensor-network approaches \cite{Cygorek2022, Strathearn2018} showed that this decoherence can be particularly strong when the relevant evolution frequency falls in the range of strong phonon response.
+In our study, we maintain the acoustic frequency within the range of weak to moderate phonon response, which enables us to safely work in the second-order Born approximation.
+We estimate the fidelity $F$ of the prepared states by calculating the post-protocol difference in density matrices between unperturbed evolution and one that includes phonon response.
+For this, we follow the approach from Ref.~\cite{Roszak2005}, which we outline in the Methods section with more standard derivations provided in Supplementary Note 2~\cite{supplement}.